 Now, I as much as I appreciated that build-up, I do think The Death of Superman could have used a little less.
 Not only that, but the whole subplot with Lex Luthor (played by Rainn Wilson, whose voice just doesn’t work with the character) felt hollow, and almost all of the scenes featuring other soon-to-be-supers felt like padding just to make it longer and set up the next films.

 However, the action was worth the wait.
 Doomsday is easily the DCAMU’s best villain so far, the scope and brutality of his fights dropping my jaw more than once.
 This may be an animated film, but I’m still surprised Doomsday’s first kills managed to get only a PG-13 rating.
-And watching him lay waste to everything in his path, including the heaviest hitters of the Justice League (minus Superman), establishes how absurdly powerful he is.
-This is the first DCAMU Justice League film where the villain isn’t surrounded by his own army, and it’s also the one where the villain does the most damage, physical and morale-wise.
+And watching him effortlessly lay waste to everything in his path, including the heaviest hitters of the Justice League (minus Superman), establishes how absurdly powerful he is.
+This is the first DCAMU Justice League film where the villain isn’t surrounded by his own personal army, and it’s also the one where the villain does the most damage to the heroes, both physically and morale-wise.